wtegtow/SeisTimes.jl/README.md

 ![2D Iso Traveltime](docs/assets/img2.png)

-As shown, the Lax-Friedrichs (LxFS) method selects the slowest branch of the multivalued qS wavefront, rather than the faster cuspidal branches.
-In contrast, ray tracing is able to capture the singularities of the S-wave.
+As can be seen, the Lax-Friedrichs wavefront construction method selects the slowest branch of the multivalued qS wavefront, rather than the faster cuspidal branches.
+In contrast, ray tracing captures the singularities of the qS-wave.

 The 3D variants work analogously.
 See the examples/ folder for more complex use cases.